 Participants on our Mt.
-Everest Expedition must have a solid understanding of mountaineering skills.
-We require that each team member have previous high altitude experience, such as McKinley, Aconcagua, Cho Oyu or other 7,000 - 8,000 meter peaks.
+Everest Guided Expedition must have a solid understanding of mountaineering skills.
+We require that each team member have previous high altitude experience, such as Denali, Aconcagua, Cho Oyu or other 7,000 - 8,000 meter peaks.
 Screening and final selection will be done on an individual basis after we have reviewed your climbing resume and our veteran Everest Guides have spoken with you directly.

 As you prepare for your upcoming adventure please feel free to contact our office and speak directly to one of our experienced guides regarding equipment, conditioning, the route, or any other questions you may have about our programs.
 We are available Monday thru Friday 8:30 a.m. to 4:00 p.m.
 PT at (888) 89-CLIMB or [email protected].

 Why Climb Everest With RMI?

-Rainier Mountaineering, Inc. is one of America's most reputable and long-standing guide services with over four decades of mountain guiding experience.
+Rainier Mountaineering, Inc. is one of America's most reputable and long-standing guide services with over five decades of mountain guiding experience.
 Simply stated, we excel at bringing climbers to the highest mountains of the world.
 Our commitment to leading extraordinary mountain adventures, our unparalleled logistical support, and our world-class leadership make our Mt.
 Everest Expedition unmatched.